OussamaAlouat/vue-todo-app/README.md

 # todo-app
-It is used vue, vuex, element.ui and moment.js to develop the aplication.
-It is very easy to develop.
-This application it used to learn more about how to integrate vue with element.iu and vuex.
+It is an easy project to practice the integration between vue, vuex and Element.ui.

 ## Project setup
 ```